EvanKepner/mutatest/docs/index.rst

     $ pip install mutatest

-Alternatively, clone this repo and install locally:
+Alternatively, clone the repo from `GitHub`_ and install from the source code:

 .. code-block:: bash